Triazolam and Alcohol Substance Abuse

 Symptoms of triazolam and alcohol withdrawal can include:

 - Nausea and vomiting

 - Seizures (in extreme cases)

-- Inpatient or outpatient rehab programs: Rehab centers like Zinnia Healing provide structure and support while you detox and recover from addiction.
+- Inpatient or outpatient rehab programs: Rehab centers provide structure and support while you detox and recover from addiction.
 Typically, inpatient programs are more intensive and require you to stay at the facility for a period of time.
 Outpatient programs allow you to live at home while attending treatment during the day.

 - Support groups: While they can’t provide medical advice, support groups can provide peer support and accountability as you recover from addiction.
 They can play an important part in helping you overcome drug abuse, especially when they are medically reviewed, monitored, or led by a professional.